weaveworks/ignite/docs/cli/ignite/ignite_create.md

   -p, --ports strings             Map host ports to VM ports
       --require-name              Require VM name to be passed, no name generation --runtime runtime           Container runtime to use.
-Available options are: [docker containerd] (default containerd) --sandbox-image oci-image   Specify an OCI image for the VM sandbox (default weaveworks/ignite:dev) -s, --size size                 VM filesystem size, for example 5GB or 2048MB (default 4.0 GB) --ssh[=<path>]              Enable SSH for the VM.
+Available options are: [docker containerd] (default containerd) --sandbox-env-vars string   A list of comma-separated key=value pairs to pass as sandbox env vars --sandbox-image oci-image   Specify an OCI image for the VM sandbox (default weaveworks/ignite:dev) -s, --size size                 VM filesystem size, for example 5GB or 2048MB (default 4.0 GB) --ssh[=<path>]              Enable SSH for the VM.
 If <path> is given, it will be imported as the public key.
 If just '--ssh' is specified, a new keypair will be generated. (default is unset, which disables SSH access to the VM)